Admissions

 At an intake assessment we ask questions, obtain your health and treatment history, take your vital signs and get an understanding of your current symptoms.
 We gather the information we need to ensure you get the timely psychiatric care and support that is right for you.

-An intake assessment will be conducted in person, or if necessary, over the phone.
+An intake assessment will be conducted in person.
 It is important to know that an intake assessment is not a psychiatric assessment.

 Who gets admitted to Wellfound?